© Crown copyright 2022

 - excess mortality in adults with serious mental illness

 - health-related quality of life for older people

-The Everyday Interactions Measuring Impact Toolkit provides a quick, straightforward and easy way for healthcare professionals (HCPs) to record and measure their public health impact in a uniform and comparable way.
-The Mental wellbeing impact pathway is recommended for healthcare professionals to record and measure actions undertaken as part of routine care which impact on adult obesity.
+The Everyday Interactions: measuring public health impact provides a quick, straightforward and easy way for health and care professionals to record and measure their public health impact in a uniform and comparable way.

 The ultimate measure of physical health outcomes for people with mental health problems is an increased life expectancy and healthy life expectancy.

-Quality and Outcomes Framework for 2017 to 2018 (QOF) includes several indicators relating to the physical health of people on the primary care register for people with serious mental illness (patients with schizophrenia, bipolar affective disorder and other psychoses).
-These indicators help identify for example:
+Quality and Outcomes Framework (QOF) 2017 to 2018 includes several indicators relating to the physical health of people on the primary care register, for people with serious mental illness (patients with schizophrenia, bipolar affective disorder and other psychoses).

 - people with SMI who have a comprehensive care plan documented in their record in the preceding 12 months